Kristina01111000/Drws_site/README.md

 still getting emails from 4elifestyle

-- See if fourissimo form can have an attachment added
-- Try to stylize the form
-- Remove email list option from fourissimo club sign up
 - Promo page login button different color to stand out?
 Maybe leave it the way it is
 - Add matching questions to other quizzes for 1 point only, thats what he wants it to be
 - Write welcome and final to 30 day challenge and also a second and third one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes